cjavdev/video_automation/README.md

 This is a project to help automate some steps of the Video Production process.

+It turns out there's a really excellent tool called [TubeBuddy](https://www.tubebuddy.com/cjavdev) that already exists.
+I've started using TubeBuddy in the past few months and really like it.
+If you buy a license, I'll get a small cut for being an affiliate.

 It was built in public and you can [watch videos](https://www.youtube.com/playlist?list=PLS6F722u-R6ILDUeteD-A_q6Ja4SH8v95) about how each piece was built: